 Why are my sugar cookies hard?

-These soft sugar cookies are the best holiday treat you can serve to your loved ones for a truly memorable Christmas celebration.
+ConclusionOur easy sugar cookie recipe is one of the best holiday treats you can serve to your loved ones for a truly memorable holiday celebration.
 It’s easy to make, delicious to eat, and pairs well with just about any drink.

 Have your own special recipe to share?
 Submit Your Recipe Today!